 After Gastric Bypass Surgery

-Post-Operation – Weightloss Surgery Solutions
+Post-Operative Weightloss Surgery Solutions

 Gastric Bypass Recovery

 You are asked to return for routine follow-up exams periodically during the first year after your surgery and then annually.
 These visits are required so that our medical team can monitor your post-operative health and detect any complications that could result in serious health problems.
-Our practice also has a team of specially trained staff that helps you adjust to their new, healthy lifestyle after weight loss surgery.
+Our practice also has a team of specially trained staff that helps you adjust to your new healthy lifestyle after weight loss surgery.
 We offer a variety of nutritional and behavioral counseling services to make sure you stay on track to achieve your weight loss goal.
 Dr. Gregory Barnes and his staff help you develop healthy and permanent diet and exercise plans so that you can attain the slimmer, healthier body you desire.

 Expected Weight Loss